-The year to the 30 June 2018 has proved relatively satisfactory.
-Efforts will be made over the coming year to increase the charity's range by improving the circulation of the Fraternity's quarterly newsletter, so that donations can be significantly increased.
+The year to the 30 June 2019 has proved relatively satisfactory.
+Efforts to increase the charity's range by improving the circulation of the Fraternity's quarterly newsletter proved unsuccessful.
+The decision was then made to cease publication of the newsletter for the time being.
+This decision remains under regular review.
 Although Fr Emerson's apostolate is confined to Scotland, the charity is free to raise funds wherever it wishes.